ebadullah/Rehnuma/README.md

+Rehnuma is SMS and Web Based Collective Information Portal aims to answer any question of you about Peshawar City and give you the latest updated information of different departments/categories like Transport, Police, Health and so on.
-Rehnuma is basically sms based government information portal aims to guide the people about making general documents e.g birth certificate, cnic, passport and so on. i.e t explain the procedure, telling about the pre-requisites if required.
+Rehnuma is not only to guide you about the procedures of making general documents i.e..
+How to make Driving License/ National Identity Card/ Birth Certificate and so on...Yet eager to answer your quires to find out the best, popular products and interesting things about the city.
-Beside this Rehnuma provide information (location, Contact numbers ) about government departments and emergency services of the Peshawar city like edhi, rescue 1122 and so on.

-All you need to do is just a few simple steps given below.
-1. Go to your write message from mobile
-2. Type  'reh' and send it to 9900

-You will recieve information.
+Another Objective of Rehnuma is to make you finding the information easily and up to dated information just on a single button click.